 Note: Students may enter the fast-track program in the September term only, provided all foundation courses are completed and language requirements are fulfilled.
-The traditional program begins in either September or December.

-Students should always check with their advisor before scheduling courses to ensure correct course sequencing.
+^{}Students should always check with their academic counselor and/or academic planner before scheduling courses to ensure correct course sequencing.

-Refer to page 40 regarding the possible waiver of foundation courses.
+^{}Refer to page 40 regarding the possible waiver of foundation courses.